How to Survive the Holidays as a Vegan

 Who Is Hosting the Holiday?

-A lot hangs on whether you are a guest at someone else's holiday feast or if you are hosting your own.
+A lot hangs on whether you are a guest at someone else's holiday feast or hosting your own.
 Both come with their own sets of issues.
 Let's look at the pros and cons of each.

 Being the Host vs. Being the Guest